steveharoz/open-access-vis/README.md

 * Fix incorrect data
 * Add thumbnails (a missing thumbnail or a better version of an existing one)

-**Important: Do not retrieve any information from (especially abstracts and thumbnails) from IEEE.
+**Important: Do not retrieve any information from IEEE (especially abstracts and thumbnails).
 Everything should come from other sources.**

 ## URLs: